frochet/quiceh/README.md

 Experimental:

-- [`stream_recv_zc()`] supports the Application to receive contiguous chunks of memory from underlying quiceh buffers in zero-copy in expectation.
+- [`stream_recv_zc()`] only available for VReverso supports the Application to receive contiguous chunks of memory from underlying quiceh buffers in zero-copy in expectation.
 This is designed for concurrent processing of stream data.

 - QUIC connection [`Config`] may set a flag using [`enable_hidden_copy_for_zc_sender()`] to make any data buffered